raess1/UPxtreme-RT-kernel/README.md

 # UPXtreme-RT-kernel
 Custom PREEMPT_RT kernel on UP!
-Xtreme based on stock UP! kernel hwe-5.4-upboard.
+Xtreme based on UP! kernel hwe-5.4-upboard.
+Only tested on UP Xtreme i7C1-8565U

 ### Disclaimer: use at your own risk!